Difference Between Mortgage Rate And APR In Home Mortgages

 - CPL or Closing Protection Letter

-- Buy Down or Discount Fees unless true locked interest rate reduction
+- Buy Down or Discount Fees unless truly locked interest rate reduction

 - Upfront FHA Mortgage Insurance or MIP